 I went to Good Will a little earlier.
 A pit stop on my way home.
 A distraction, really.
 Something softer to follow the epic journeys that are the highway systems I travel for work when I can’t take sideroads the whole way.

 When I entered the store I realized they’d changed the whole layout since my last visit, and I wasn’t in the mood for that big a change.
 Not on this day.
-On top of having to speed along the turmoil of all the fast traffic, I’ve been out of sorts for reasons I can’t quite explain, not entirely.
+On top of having to speed along the turmoil of all the fast traffic, I’ve been out of sorts for reasons I can’t quite explain.
 I'm still trying to work it out.
 So I wasn’t in the mood for change.
-As I wandered the first aisle to the right of the entrance, now women’s sleeveless tops where men’s short sleeved shirts used to be, I was reminded of when I used to joke with my foster mom about her dinner menus written out on a tiny piece of paper, always something recycled, that she’d place on the kitchen island in the house in the valley where she moved to so much later in life.
-Way back, in summers, us kids used to roam that valley in packs, picking blueberries by the buckets, for days and days.
-Decades later, as she made dinner, Mom would consult that piece of paper where she’d written out the night’s dinner items in their cooking order: potatoes, green beans, buns, etc. Teasing, I would move her piece of paper, holding her eyes with a smile, Hey Mom, I’d say, who moved my cheese, quoting the title of a book that deals with change.
-I knew she knew I was right, but she couldn't help herself; she wanted that piece of paper back in its place.
+As I wandered the first aisle to the right of the entrance, now women’s sleeveless tops where men’s short sleeved shirts used to be, I was reminded of when I used to joke with my foster mom about her dinner menus written out on a tiny piece of paper, always a reused scrap of paper, that she’d place on the kitchen island in the house in the valley where she moved to so much later in life.
+Decades before, in summers, us kids used to roam that valley in packs, picking blueberries by the bucket for days and days.
+Now, decades later, as she made dinner, Mom would consult that piece of paper where she’d written out the night’s dinner items in their cooking order: potatoes, green beans, buns, etc. Teasing, I would move her piece of paper, holding her eyes with a smile, Hey Mom, I’d say, who moved my cheese, quoting the title of a book that deals with change.
+I knew she knew I was right, but she couldn't help herself--she wanted that piece of paper back in its place.
 I got it then, and I still do.
 So, in Good Will earlier today, I coped with change, remembering Mom.

-Because I had no hangers inside my little changing room, I organized everything by category on the orange plastic chair in the corner, instead of hanging the bunch by their hangers on the wall hooks.
-Pants over the backrest.
-Tops on the seat.
-Dresses also on the backrest.
+Once assigned to a changing room, I organized everything by category on the orange plastic chair in the corner: pants over the backrest; tops on the seat; dresses also on the backrest, off to one side.
 That’s when I discovered that I had only one dress, the one I’d wear backwards.
 The excellent dress that I would cut shorter and hem was missing.
-Already a half-hearted trip to Good Will, this little loss knocked all the wind out of my sails.
+This trip to the Good Will already a half-hearted one, this little loss knocked all the wind out of my sails.
 I tried things on.
 But I really didn’t care.
-I thought about dumping everything, about foregoing the long line to the till with my half-hearted finds.
+I thought about dumping everything, about foregoing the long wait line for the till with my half-hearted finds.
 But, I remembered the four frames.
 I really wanted to make something about trees with the four frames.
-I already had the trees--noticing them as I whizzed by in my car, I'd been keeping a list by jotting down the location and a quick sketch to remember for later.
+I already had tree images ready--noticing them as I whizzed by in my car, I'd been keeping a list by jotting down the location and a quick sketch to remember for later.
 I've returned to each one early on quiet mornings and have pictures of them.
 The series is called, provisionally anyway, Learning from their Limbs.

 I left the dressing room and started hunting the floor for the great dress that had slipped away.
 Then I saw it.
 Someone had picked it up.
 It was draped over the end of a long rack.
-Then a woman began looking at it.
+Before I could get to it, a woman began looking at it.
 She had a stroller and a little girl who looked about two years old.
 The woman was in deep concentration, focussed and fiddling.
 I lurked a few aisles away, watching and waiting, hoping she’d reject the find.
 She continued handling the dress, engrossed in a way you don’t often see in a Good Will store.
-I began to feel a little desperate – not really desperate, not truly; it felt more anxious, more despairing, a mix of urgent and wretched.
+I began to feel a little desperate--not really desperate, not truly; it felt more anxious, more despairing, a mix of urgent and wretched.
 I’d chafed my way through the day to that point, and I was ready to be lifted from my slump by this pretty dress.
 Then I’d lost it.
 I’d dropped it, unaware.
 And I was still struck numb.
 The woman finally slipped the dress through the handle of the stroller.
 She was taking it.
 I was forlorn.